+Figure 2.
+Generic active learning algorithm.

-A generic algorithm for active learning is shown in Figure 2.
-A learner first is applied to an initial set L of labeled examples (usually selected at random or provided by an expert).
-Subsequently, sets of M examples are selected in phases from a set of unlabeled examples UL, until some predefined condition is met (e.g., the labeling budget is exhausted).
-In each phase, each candidate example $x_i \in UL$ is assigned an effectiveness score $ES_i$ based on an objective function, reflecting its contribution to subsequent learning.
+UL, until some predefined condition is met (e.g., the labeling budget is exhausted).
+If UL is very large a subset of randomly sampled examples from UL may be used as a substitute for the complete set (Roy & McCallum, 2001).
+In each phase, each candidate example $x_i \in UL$ is assigned an effectiveness score ES_i based on an objective function, reflecting its contribution to subsequent learning.
 Examples then are selected for labeling based on their effectiveness scores.
 Often, multiple examples, rather than a single example, are selected in each phase due to computational constraints.
 Once examples are selected, their labels are obtained (e.g., by querying an expert) before being added to L, to which the learner is applied next.